-The Chat Pile is now a 3-acre parking lot in sight of the new Valles Mines Post Office 63087, 3225 State Highway V, Valles Mines, MO 63087-9997
+The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office, had formerly

 The Chat Pile Ore-Dressing and Beneficiation Mill